scribe-org/Scribe-Android/README.md

      git subtree pull --prefix <subtree-directory> git@github.com:scribe-org/Scribe-i18n.git main --squash
      ```

    - From the above command, two commits are then auto-generated.
-Finally, create the PR to the given project to bring in the Scribe-i18n updates.
+Any merge conflicts should be resolved by taking the file as is on Scribe-i18n.
+Finally, commit the changes to the given project to bring in the Scribe-i18n updates.

 8. If the Git subtree does need to be recreated, the subtree can be removed in projects via the following command: